kevinresol/zbar/README.md

 // the scanner automatically starts scanning, so no need to call startScanning here.

 // call zbar.stopScanning() if you want to stop the scanning
-// the viewfinder will freeze, call removeScanner to remove the viewfinder
+// the viewfinder will freeze, call zbar.removeScanner() to remove the viewfinder

-// call zbar.startScanning after stopScanning or after zbar has dispatched an event
+// call zbar.startScanning() after stopScanning or after zbar has dispatched an event

 ```